IsmetOzzer/timeSeries/2_Predicting_the_future.md

 c and a WN variance Et.
-This is because if you are getting the cumulative sum of a data with a mean of 0, the data is scattered around positive and negative values (depending on the variance) and therefore summing the values results in a somewhat stale model.
-Whereas if the mean is like 5, since the values will mostly be positive, the trend drifts upward and if the mean is -5, the trend drifts downwards.
+This is because if you are getting the cumulative sum of a data with a mean of 0, the data is scattered around positive and negative values (depending on the variance) and therefore summing the values results in a somewhat stale/stable model.
+Whereas if the mean is like 5, since the values will mostly be positive, the cumulative sum drifts the trend upward and if the mean is -5, the trend drifts downwards.

 The first difference (lag 1) of a RW with a drift is Yt - Yt-1 = WN series (process) with a mean as the c of the constant (i.e., constant + noise in a WN model).
-In another words, unwinding the cumulative sum from the RW model gets the core data/model of WN.
+In another words, unwinding the cumulative sum from the RW model gets the core data/model of WN with a mean different from 0.
 Therefore, if we create a WN process with a mean other than 0 and then get its cumulative sum, we get a RW process/model.

 <figure>
 <img src="2_Predicting_the_future_insertimage_6.png" style="width:50.0%" alt="(a) with a drift constant of 0, which is no drift, (b) positive drift coefficient/constant therefore a trend up, (c) negative drift coefficient/constant, therefore a trend down, (d) larger positive coefficient with a steeper upward trend." /><figcaption aria-hidden="true">(a) with a drift constant of 0, which is no drift, (b) positive drift coefficient/constant therefore a trend up, (c) negative drift coefficient/constant, therefore a trend down, (d) larger positive coefficient with a steeper upward trend.</figcaption>